Website Safety & Security Check For a Safer Cyber Experience

-Even if it's profitable to incorporate a strong website security protection such as SSL certificate and firewall, the website still has the risk of being hacked.
-This risks can affect your customers, relationship, integrity, and reputation.
+Even if it's profitable to incorporate a strong website security protection such as an SSL certificate and firewall, the website still has the risk of being hacked.
+These risks can affect your customers, relationship, integrity, and reputation.
 In 2015, ITRC Data Breach Reports reported that there are more than 177,866,236 personal records exposed via 780 data security breaches.
 That's alarming!
-In addition, you have the great chance of being a victim.
+In addition, you have a great chance of being a victim.

 A Simple Reminder about Hackers

-Given the proper tools and website security knowledge, you can be confident in fighting the pesky hackers.
+Given the proper tools and website security knowledge, you can be confident in fighting pesky hackers.

 All websites regardless of their size or type are targets.
 Hacking is not just about stealing data.
 Hackers want to create watering holes where they can hide malware to spread the malware to any visitors to that site.
 They also want to enlist those compromised sites in Distributed Denial of Service (DDoS) attacks on other sites.
 Any site can serve that function.
 With the number of threats and hacks faced by the online community, implementing a strong support and maintenance process within your organization to protect your website is imperative.